Johann Nepomuk von Ringseis

-Johann Nepomuk von Ringseis (16 May 1785 – 22 May 1880) was a German physician born in Schwarzhofen, Oberpfalz.
+Johann Nepomuk von Ringseis (16 May 1785 – 22 May 1880) was a German medical doctor born in Schwarzhofen, Oberpfalz.

 He received his education at the University of Landshut, where he was a student of Andreas Röschlaub (1768-1835).
 Afterwards he furthered his studies in Vienna (1812–1813) and Berlin (1814–1815), and in 1816 moved to Munich as a personal physician to Crown Prince Ludwig.
-In 1818 he was appointed Medizinalrat (medical health officer) to the district of Isarkreis.
-In 1826 he became a professor at the Medical Faculty of the University of Munich.
+In 1818, he was appointed Medizinalrat (medical health officer) to the district of Isarkreis.
+In 1826, he became a professor at the Medical Faculty of the Ludwig-Maximilians-Universität München.

 Ringseis took a religious approach towards medicine, and believed that the origin of disease was rooted in "original sin".
 Among his written works was System der Medizin, a publication involving his lectures on general pathology and therapy.

 He died on 22 May 1880 in Munich.